lezcano/geotorch/README.md

 class Model(nn.Module):
     def __init__(self):
         super(Model, self).__init__()
-        self.linear = nn.Linear(4, 5)
+        self.linear = nn.Linear(64, 128)
-        self.cnn = nn.Conv(16, 32, 3)
+        self.cnn = nn.Conv2d(16, 32, 3)
-        # Make the linear layer into an orthogonal layer
+        # Make the linear layer into a low rank layer with rank at most 10
-        geotorch.orthogonal(self.linear, "weight")
+        geotorch.lowrank(self.linear, "weight", rank=10)
         # Also works on tensors.
 Makes every kernel orthogonal
         geotorch.orthogonal(self.cnn, "weight")

     def forward(self, x):
-        # Here self.linear.weight is orthogonal
-        # Every kernel of the cnn is also orthogonal
+        # self.linear is lowrank and every kernel of the CNN is also orthogonal
         ...

 # Use the model as you'd normally do, everything works as in a non-parametrized model